HaroldPetersInskipp/Releases-To-Downloads-For-People-That-Arent-Nerds/README.md

 # Releases-To-Downloads-For-People-That-Arent-Nerds
-Change the GitHub Releases text to say Downloads
+Change the GitHub Releases text to say Downloads.

 Screenshots
 ------------